 Diwali Celebration Décor for Outdoor Party

 You are not hosting just any party on Diwali, so set the tone by creating the right ambiance for the celebration.
 Designate the space to make your guests well-aware of the party zones.
 November in South Louisiana usually is perfect for an outdoor setup, so I chose to make the decision accordingly.
-Diwali, “Festival of Lights,” so we made a considerable effort lighting up our backyard.
+Diwali, the “Festival of Lights,” so we made a considerable effort to light up our backyard.

 Hanging LED String Lights

 The first project we started was hanging the LED string lighting in our backyard.
 We hung twelve strings of Feit Electric 48ft’ string lights all over the backyard to set the atmosphere and ambiance of the party.
 It took Akhil (My husband) a few failed attempts to figure out how to hang these long spans of lights.
 It is easier to hang for small spans, but he had to do some hard work for our long spans.